Best Shopify Bundle Apps (2026)

 What is the best bundle app for Shopify?

-There isn’t one.
-Pick by what you sell: Shopify Bundles for free fixed bundles, Bundler for fixed + mix-and-match cheaply, Easy Bundle Builder for BYOB gift boxes, Fast Bundle for subscriptions, and Fudge for a designed bundle landing page on top of any of them.
+There isn't one.
+Pick by what you sell: Shopify Bundles for free fixed bundles, Bundler for fixed + mix-and-match cheaply, Easy Bundle Builder for BYOB gift boxes, Simple Bundles for component SKU breakdown and subscriptions, BOGOS for bundles plus free-gift and BOGO promotions, Rebolt for multiple AOV offer types, and Fudge for a designed bundle landing page on top of any of them.

 Is Shopify Bundles free?